- The HPS Houses

-In terms 5 and 6, PE can take place on any day of the week, so children should keep their kits in school for the week/ term.
+PE takes place on a Monday, but we would strongly advise children to keep their kits in school for the week/ term.
 Our PE will take place regardless of the weather, so children will need suitable clothing for wetter weather (to include a spare pair of socks).
 Children without the appropriate kit will be required to stay back at school, but we will, of course, ensure parents are kept in the loop.
 We are fortunate to have the support of a PE specialist each week, who works alongside Mrs. Flower to deliver engaging and progressive lessons for all children.
-For more information about our PE focus, each term, and information regarding what to wear, please refer our study plans for the relevant term.
+For more information about our PE focus, each term, and information regarding what to wear, please refer to our yearly overview

 Dates for your diary